Museums, Art Collection, Science & Technology Museum, History Museum

 Natural History Museum

 The construction of a new museum provided staff at this institution with the opportunity to give visitors a glimpse into the research conducted by scientists and visiting scholars in the collections storage areas.
 They devised an innovative solution that integrates the collections area with public display space.
-The area provides researchers with convenient access to a small, climate-controlled portion of the storage area on one side of glass partitions, and the specially constructed Spacesaver carriages provide a platform for an exhibit that teaches the public about the importance of specimen collection and preservation.
+The area provides researchers with convenient access to a small, climate-controlled portion of the storage area on one side of glass partitions, and the customized Spacesaver carriages provide a platform for an exhibit that teaches the public about the importance of specimen collection and preservation.

 Cultural Museum

-Staff at this museum worked with the local Spacesaver consultant to design an innovative way to protect the institution’s pottery collection while also promoting visibility.
-The collections are stored on Spacesaver compactors that are fitted with special end panels that allow display pieces to be viewed from the gallery.
 In addition to making more of the collection visible to the public, this arrangement has allowed staff to better control temperature and humidity in the collections storage area, and it provides additional security and seclusion for culturally sensitive items.
 The visible storage solution allows even the most casual museum visitors to gain a better appreciation for the collection’s importance.

 Art & Science Museum